BIOS3010/Module-1-Unix-Python/exercises/Unix-1.md

-(Some of the examples are taken from: http://swcarpentry.github.io/shell-novice/02-filedir/index.html)
+(Some of the examples are taken from here [http://swcarpentry.github.io/shell-novice/02-filedir/index.html)